amckinnell/RubyMineTips/Jump-to-Issue-Tracker.md

 Tweak your configuration so that you can jump from a commit message to your issue tracker.
 I will show the configuration for jumping to Mingle.

 All our teams follow a convention of prefixing each commit message with a reference to the Mingle issue.
-Because of that convention, we can configure RubyMine to jump directly to the issue.
+Because of this convention, we can configure RubyMine to jump directly to the issue.

 **Mechanism**